-- Online job postings from TalentNeuron, - Statistics Canada's Census and Labour Force Survey, - Employment and Social Development Canada's Canadian Occupational Projection System, - GDP growth in accordance with an average of long-term growth forecasts published by the Parliamentary Budget Office, the Department of Finance Canada, and the Organization for Economic Co-operation and Development (OECD), and - Sectoral trends for industries within this framework are provided by Stokes Economics.
+- Online job postings from TalentNeuron,

+- Statistics Canada's Census and Labour Force Survey,

+- Employment and Social Development Canada's Canadian Occupational Projection System,

+- Development (OECD), and

+- Stokes Economics.

 Environmental employment is estimated by identifying the 2023 EnviroShare-the proportion of environmental workers compared to all workers at the occupational level-and applying these to forecasted employment data.
 Net hiring requirements are derived by combining jobs created from employment growth (expansion demand) and jobs that become available as workers retire (replacement demand).